MikePearce/Story-Printer/README.md

 Currently, the story printer has a very limited use.
 But I intend to flesh it out over the coming weeks and months with a few more features, detailed below:

  * Data stored in HTML5 LocalStorage
- * Ability to edit the stories once they've been uploaded - done!</li>
+ * Ability to edit the stories once they've been uploaded - done!
- * Some kind of column mapping, so you don't have to use an exact format of your CSVs
+ * Some kind of column mapping, so you don't have to use an exact format of your CSVs - done!

 After this, there will be more, but for me the natural progression is for a     full backlog management tool, but without the sprint backlog facet that     most online tools have.
 In the future, this will be somewhere to manage just your backlog and your stories.